mikependon/RepoDB.NET/pages/operations/query.md

 # Query

-This method is used to fetch the rows from the database.
+This method is used to query the data from the table.

 #### Code Snippets